AladdineDev/portfolio/docs/translation-template.md

   // Experiences
   "experiences": [
     {
-      "job": "Mobile Developer", // Your job title or role "company": "Walt Disney Imagineering", // Name of the company you worked at "description": "Development of an offline-first mobile snagging application for Disneyland Paris, streamlining information gathering for technical experts in the field and enhancing communication with maintenance services for problem-solving.", // Description of your job
+      "role": "Mobile Developer", // Your role title or role "company": "Walt Disney Imagineering", // Name of the company you worked at "description": "Development of an offline-first mobile snagging application for Disneyland Paris, streamlining information gathering for technical experts in the field and enhancing communication with maintenance services for problem-solving.", // Description of your role
-      "url": "https://sites.disney.com/waltdisneyimagineering/", // URL to open when the experience card is tapped "isPresent": true, // Indicates whether the job is your current position "startYear": 2022, // Starting year of the job "startMonth": 9, // Starting month of the job "endYear": 2023, // Ending year of the job (if applicable) "endMonth": 8, // Ending month of the job (if applicable) "technologies": [
+      "url": "https://sites.disney.com/waltdisneyimagineering/", // URL to open when the experience card is tapped "isPresent": true, // Indicates whether the role is your current position "startYear": 2022, // Starting year of the role "startMonth": 9, // Starting month of the role "endYear": 2023, // Ending year of the role (if applicable) "endMonth": 8, // Ending month of the role (if applicable) "technologies": [
-        "Flutter" // Technologies used in this job experience ],
+        "Flutter" // Technologies used in this role experience ],
       "links": [
         {